gjbex/training-material/Python/README.md

 1. `Autocorrelation`: illustration of autocorrelation in a Markov process, implements a Monte Carlo algorithm, and allows to show evolution over time, autocorrelation, and to compare with target distribution.
+1. `Birdsong`: implements a FFT of WAV files, and shows the original signal (amplitude) and the frequency spectrum uinsg Pylab.
 1. `CLibsFromPython`: illustrate how to use a C library from a Python script.
 1. `CodeTesting`: illustration of how to use the `unittest` framework for